 The anomaly today is how, in any typical Muslim home, the television set and smartphone screens display sexually graphic scenes of kissing and foreplay between men and women, but the elders treat the topic of sex like “the elephant in the room”: totally off-limits for discussion with their growing children.

 Culturally-rigid Muslim elders need to let go of their hang-ups regarding the absolute taboo of discussing sex with the younger generation.
 Growing children need to be referred to the Quran and hadith regarding how to handle coming of age.
 They need to be told about the reality of the sexual urges that will eventually be felt in their bodies.
 Then they should be advised on how to handle them.

 Training them to lower the gaze, and stay away from provocative scenes, company, and modes of entertainment, is very important for today’s youngsters to be able to successfully transition from childhood to young adulthood.

 Growing up, they shouldn’t be wrought with guilt for having normal desires that conservative culture makes them regard as “evil”.

 Discuss the Damages Caused by Romantic Relationships & Adultery

 Muslim elders need to educate their younger peers about why adultery is prohibited, and marriage is ordained in Islam.

 This can only be done when they adopt a mature approach towards the topic.
-They should discuss the ever-present temptation of sexual attraction to the opposite gender during the years of youth, in a calm, explanatory fashion.
-Then they should discuss authentic research and statistical data about the ills and vices that become rampant in society due to adultery.
+They should discuss the ever-present temptation of sexual attraction to the opposite gender during the years of youth.
+This should be done in a calm, explanatory fashion.
+Then they should discuss authentic research about the ills and vices that become rampant in society due to adultery.